PostHog/posthog.com/contents/docs/integrations/segment-integration.md

 The PostHog integration with Segment gives you access to everything our [JS Integration](/docs/integrations/js-integration) can do, with the exception of autocapture.
 All features for your PostHog instance will be the same, but all Segment sends to PostHog are events you **manually** send.
 In addition, PostHog isn't able to show you our [toolbar](/docs/features/toolbar).

-Laslty, Segment is also more easily blocked by ad-blockers.
+Lastly, Segment is also more easily blocked by ad-blockers.
 To get around these limitations, you can install the [PostHog snippet](/docs/integrations/js-integration) alongside your Segment integration.

 ## Getting Started with Segment